The aim of the review

 - Through Curriculum Review, the specialty Curriculum Review Groups have been asked to consider which specialties are most useful for trainees experience to ensure the rotation modules are relevant and complimentary to practice.

-- As for current rotations, the minimum duration of rotation will be 4 weeks with a maximum of 12 weeks.
+- The minimum duration of rotation will be 4 weeks with a maximum of 8 weeks.
 Once the rotation modules have been completed, trainees would be strongly encouraged to begin working towards specialist phase modules with any time remaining in the first year of the programme.

 2. We have reviewed specialist competencies